New Executive Order Requires Immediate Attention by Covered Entities

 On July 8, 2020, the Governor issued the expected Executive Order regarding changes to the enforcement of face coverings.
 The Order applies to retail stores with over 50,000 square feet of shopping space, eating establishments, bars, tasting rooms, and lodging operations and accommodations in certain areas of Maine.

-The order affects the Counties of Cumberland, Hancock, Knox, Lincoln, Sagadahoc, Waldo and York, and the Municipalities of Auburn, Augusta, Bangor, Brewer, and Lewiston).
-The Order requires these entities to “implement measures requiring customers to wear face coverings”.
+The order affects the Counties of Cumberland, Hancock, Knox, Lincoln, Sagadahoc, Waldo, and York.
+Also, it applies to the Municipalities of Auburn, Augusta, Bangor, Brewer, and Lewiston.
+The Order requires these entities to implement measures requiring customers to wear face coverings.
 It permits the entities to deny entry or service to customers who fail to comply with the Order.

-It is important to note that the Order does not apply to use of face coverings by employees.
-However, in complying with this Order, covered entities may very well experience pushback or refusal by customers as well as potentially violent or threatening behavior toward employees.
-These situations could lead to workers’ compensation claims; for instance, if an employee has to confront a customer who refuses to wear a face mask, that could result in an assault or stress claim.
+Note that the Order does not apply to the use of face coverings by employees.
+However, in complying with this Order, covered entities may experience pushback or refusal by customers, potentially violent, or threatening behavior toward employees.
+These situations could lead to workers’ compensation claims.
+For instance, if an employee confronts a customer who refuses to wear a face mask, that could result in a compensable assault or stress claim.